Homeopathy Treatment for Kidney Creatinine and Its Medicine

 a- Urine protein test- done by dipstick or by getting the sample checked in a laboratory

-b- Microalbuminurea- Checking for microalbumin in urine gives an idea about the early onset of chronic kidney disease(CKD)especially stage 1 and 2 when there are no other obvious symptoms.
+b- Microalbuminurea- Checking for microalbumin in urine gives an idea about the early onset of chronic kidney disease(CKD)especially stages 1 and 2 when there are no other obvious symptoms.
 The first-morning urine sample is collected.

 c -Urine spot protein also measures the number of proteins in the urine when the sample is given at any time of the day.